800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 ConnectX-7 OSFP

 Single-port OSFP cage supporting 400G Ethernet or NDR InfiniBand.
-Requires RHS (flat-top) modules.
+Requires RHS (flat-top) modules due to PCIe card height constraints.

 ConnectX-8 SuperNIC (C8180)

-The PCIe card form factor cannot accommodate the height of IHS modules — RHS is mandatory.
+The PCIe card form factor cannot accommodate the height of IHS modules — RHS is mandatory for NIC deployments.

 BlueField-3 DPUs